 As mere concern of bacterial resistance arises, more recent studies have been directed toward one significant novel focus, that is, seeking agents with neutrality or lack of this resistance.
 Exogenous utilization of long chained poly unsatruated fatty acids, LC-PUFA, have been subject of this attention for their known antimicrobial activity as seminal component of innate immune system against skin pathogens, p.acnes and staphyloccocus aureus.
 LC-PUFA synergy with skin antimicorbial peptides and with other modalities, benzoyl peroxide, concurrent with their provable beneficence in reducing use of antibiotics appeals to broader research work to find out their clinical pragmatism.

-Low glycemic diets have been shown to reduce level of IGF-1, which leads to androgen-mediated increase in sebum production, a mechanism which meaningfully translate into clinical significance of diet in acne patients.
+Low glycemic diets have been shown to reduce level of IGF-1, which leads to androgen-mediated increase in sebum production, a mechanism which meaningfully translate into clinical significance of diet in acne vulgaris patients.
 The nuanced view proclaiming acne vulgaris as mTORC-1 induced insulin resistance and metabolic syndrome does not seem to be on untenable grounds.
 Taken collectively, these findings provision burgeoning body of evidence on implication of dietary factors in pathogenesis of acne and create a paradigm for further studies which guide future management of this chronic disease.
 In this escalating anticipation a new cross-sectional study was initiated with aim to elucidate role of metabolic biomarkers, inflammatory markers, diet, sleep and stress level and their association with severity of acne.

 A Cochrane systematic review of 71 randomized control trials including 4211 participants found inefficacy of light therapy, photodynamic therapy, PDT, infrared light, blue light, yellow light and pulse dye laser in treatment of vulgaris type of acne.
 Another systematic review of 33 studies found circumstantial evidence for nonpharmocolgical treatment approaches which included light therapy, laser treatments and chemical peels to acne patients.
 These reviews on efficacy of laser procedures and light therapy demonstrate conflicting results and spawn uncertainty and controversy.
 These office procedures for acne treatment have not been generally included in guidelines as yet.

-Intralesional steroid injection may be viewed with skepticism not for lack of effect but for its extensive adverse effects, even when used short term, including deleterious impact on barrier function and stratum corneum integrity even and the fact that this procedure can not be repeated for long time.
+Intralesional steroid injection may be viewed with skepticism not for lack of effect but for its extensive adverse effects, even when used short term, including deleterious impact on skin barrier function and stratum corneum integrity even and the fact that this procedure can not be repeated for long time.